QualitativeDataRepository/iqmrnavigator/participants/index.md

 Many IQMR participants will be flying to Syracuse, arriving at Syracuse Hancock International Airport (<http://www.syrairport.org/>).
 The airport has a single terminal divided into separate concourses.
 The airport is about 10 miles (15-minute drive) from the university.
 Other IQMR participants will be arriving in Syracuse by Greyhound bus or Amtrak train.

-All IQMR participants nominated by their home department are responsible for making their own travel arrangements and paying for their own travel.
-Christiane Page, Associate Director of the Center for Qualitative and Multi-Method Inquiry at Syracuse ([mpage\@syr.edu](mailto:mpage@syr.edu)), will be in touch with all IQMR participants selected through "Open Pool" application process (General, Africa, Latin America, and MENA) concerning travel.
+All IQMR participants nominated by their home department are responsible for making their own travel arrangements and paying for their own travel, as are participants selected through the general open pool.
+Christiane Page, Associate Director of the Center for Qualitative and Multi-Method Inquiry at Syracuse ([cmpage@syr.edu](mailto:cmpage@syr.edu)), will be in touch with all IQMR participants selected through "Open Pool" application process for Africa and Latin America concerning travel.
+Open Pool participants from the MENA region will make travel arrangements via the American Political Science Association (APSA).

 IQMR will arrange for a shuttle bus to run from the airport, and from the train and bus stations, to Milton Hall on Saturday June 14.
 We will add contact details and hours of operation for the residence hall shuttle bus closer to the institute.